blinry/nom/README.md

 And get nice graphs.
 The upper graph shows weight over time, with a weighted (no pun intended) moving average, a weight prediction, and a green finish line.
 The lower graph shows daily energy intake targets and actual intake:

     $ nom plot

 ![Graphs of weight and input over time](http://files.morr.cc/nom-0.1.0.svg)

+Enter `nom help` if you're lost:

+    Available subcommands:
+          status                      Display a short food log
+       w, weight <weight>             Report a weight measurement s, search <term>               Search for a food item in the web n, nom <description> <energy>  Report that you ate something y, yesterday <desc.> <energy>  Like nom, but for yesterday p, plot                        Plot a weight/intake graph
+       l, log                         Display the full food log g, grep <term>                 Search in the food log e, edit                        Edit the input file
+      ew, editw                       Edit the weight file
+       c, config                      Edit the config file (see below for options) help                        Print this help
+    There are some useful defaults:
+          (no arguments)              status
+          <number>                    weight <number>
+          <term>                      search <term>
+          <term> <number>             nom <term> <number>
+    Configuration options (put these in /home/seb/.nom/config):
+          rate                        How much weight you want to lose per week (default: '0.5') goal                        Your target weight
+          image_viewer                Your preferred svg viewer, for example 'eog -f', 'firefox', 'chromium' (default: 'xdg-open') unit                        Your desired base unit in kcal (default: '1') start_date                  The first day that should be considered by nom [yyyy-mm-dd] balance_start               The day from which on nom should keep track of a energy balance [yyyy-mm-dd]

+# Conventions

+*nom* operates on three files in the directory `~/.nom/`: `config` contains configuration settings, `input` contains stuff you ate, `weight` contains weight measurements.
+You can edit them by hand.

+By default, energy quantities will have the unit "kcal".
+You can change this by adding a line like `unit: 0.239` to your `~/.nom/config`, which means you want to use the unit "0.239 kcal" (= "1 kJ").
+Energy quantities are displayed in parentheses: `(42)`

+Weight quantities are displayed as "kg", but you can use arbitrary units, like pounds.

 ## License: GPLv2+